 4. Statement of Changes in Equity: Tracking Retained Earnings

-Net Profit: Profit earned during the period.
+Net Profit: The profit earned during the period, which adds to equity.

-Statement of Changes in Equity Example for Green Wheels Ltd.
+Example: Statement of Changes in Equity for Green Wheels Ltd.

-Statement of Changes in Equity for Green Wheels Ltd. | Year Ending Dec 31, 2023 |
+Statement of Changes in Equity for Green Wheels Ltd. Year Ending Dec 31, 2023

 Opening Balance | $150,000 |